-- In this article, success is defined by four different people and in four different ways.
-Which definition can you identify with most?
+0 0 1. success is defined by four different people and in four different ways. on can you identify with most?
 Is there something else you would add?
-(Pages 1 & 2) - 2.
-Ten people talked about setting goals and keeping their expectations high.
-Did you get any ideas from this about setting your own goals?
-How do you keep your expectations high?
-(Pages 2 & 3) - 3.
-What does "understanding your abilities and disabilities" have to do with selfdetermination?
-(Page 3) - 4.
-What does "self-advocacy" mean and how do people use it to achieve their goals?
-(Pages 3 & 4) - 5.
-How have you used technology to achieve your academic goals?
-Did you get any new ideas about how you would use it in the future? - 6.
-Who is in your "support network?"
-Who do you think you will rely on for help when you are in college?
+2. you get any id ked about setting goals and keeping their expectations high.
+Did eas from this about setting your own goals?
+How do you keep your high?
+(Pages 2 & 3) 3.
+What does "u determination nderstanding your abilities and disabilities" have to do with self- ?
+(Page 3) 4.
+What does "se (Pages 3 & 4) elf-advocacy" mean and how do people use it to achieve their goals?
+5. used technology to achieve your academic goals?
+Did you get any out how you would use it in the future?
+6. Who is in you you are in coll "support network?"
+Who do you think you will rely on for help when ege?